Erhannis/nestedvm/README.md

 specify the `prefix` environment variable.
 For example, to install to `/tmp/nestedvm`, you can run `make install prefix=/tmp`.

-### Compile C source
-`mips-unknown-elf-gcc -O3 -mmemcpy -ffunction-sections -fdata-sections -falign-functions=512 -fno-rename-registers -fno-schedule-insns -fno-delayed-branch -march=mips1 -specs=/usr/local/nestedvm/mips-unknown-elf/lib/crt0-override.spec -I. -Wall -Wno-unused -c -o build/com/test/Test.o test.c`

-### Link to a MIPS binary
-`mips-unknown-elf-gcc -o build/com/test/Test.mips build/com/test/Test.o -march=mips1 -specs=/usr/local/nestedvm/mips-unknown-elf/lib/crt0-override.spec --static -Wl,--gc-sections`

-### Compile to a Java class
-`java -cp "/usr/local/nestedvm/share/java/nestedvm-compiler.jar:build" org.ibex.nestedvm.Compiler -outformat class -d build com.test.Test build/com/test/Test.mips`

-### Running the resulting Java application
-`java -cp /usr/local/nestedvm/share/java/nestedvm-runtime.jar:build com.test.Test`

 *Known issue: the version of binutils being used does not build properly with GCC 4.9... please try GCC 4.8 or clang*

 Below are some system-specific build instructions for this repository; pull requests with steps for other environments are certainly welcome.
-The easiest way I've found to build this, as of 2022, is to install Ubuntu 14.04.6 in VirtualBox and follow the Debian 8 instructions.
-I think that route gave me the least fuss.
+([Erhannis:] The easiest way I've found to build this, as of 2022, is to install Ubuntu 14.04.6 in VirtualBox and follow the Debian 8 instructions.
+I think that route gave me the least fuss.)

 ### Debian 8 etc: